Governance and Sustainability Committee Charter

 The Committee may, if it deems appropriate from time to time, delegate authority with respect to any of its functions to a subcommittee of the Committee.

-In the course of fulfilling its duties, the Committee has the sole authority and discretion, as it deems necessary to retain and obtain the advice of, set compensation and retention terms for, and terminate its own independent advisors, including any search firm to be used to identify director candidates, and shall be directly responsible for the oversight of the work of any independent advisor retained by the Committee to assist it in the performance of its duties.
+In the course of fulfilling its duties, the Committee has the sole authority and discretion, as it deems necessary or appropriate to retain and obtain the advice of, set compensation and retention terms for, and terminate its own independent advisors, including any search firm to be used to identify director candidates, and shall be directly responsible for the oversight of the work of any independent advisor retained by the Committee to assist it in the performance of its duties.
 The Company must provide for appropriate funding, as determined by the Committee, for payment of reasonable compensation to an independent advisor retained by the Committee.

 - VI.
 ANNUAL EVALUATION.